CYBERTEC PostgreSQL Logo

 PostgreSQL TDE is an Open Source version of PostgreSQL which encrypts data before storing it safely on disk.
 It’s therefore a more secure and thus a more enterprise-ready variation of the database.
-That’s why CYBERTEC PostgreSQL Enterprise Edition (PGEE) also relies heavily on encryption.
+It is a part of CYBERTEC PostgreSQL Enterprise Edition (PGEE).

 PostgreSQL performance analysis